gknowles/dimapp/src/cli/README.md

 ```

 ## Arguments
-Cli is used by declaring targets to receive arguments.
+Cli is used by declaring variables to receive arguments.
 Either via pointer
-to a predefined variable or by implicitly creating the variable as part of the
+to a predefined external variable or by implicitly creating the variable as
-call declaring the target.
+part of declaring it.

-Use arg<T>(names, defaultValue) to link a target variable with argument
+Use arg<T>(names, defaultValue) to link argument names to a target variable.
-names.
-It returns a proxy object that can be used like a pointer (* and ->)
+It returns a proxy object that can be used like a pointer (* and ->) to
-to access the target directly.
+access the target directly.

 ```C++
 int main(int argc, char ** argv) {